The Mad River Valley is close to several spectacular waterfalls and scenic gaps through the Green Mountains.

 The photographs of the waterfalls are used with permission of Dean Goss, whose website contains beautiful photographs of waterfalls throughout New England and elsewhere.

 Head down West Hill Road to Route 100.
-Turn right then watch for the parking area in about two and a half miles on your right.
-There is no specific sign for the falls.
+Turn right then watch for the parking area in about two and a half miles (3.5km)on your right.
 Park and look for the path to Warren Falls, a beautiful series of cascading pools and a favorite swimming hole.
 (Best to avoid this stop in icy conditions and in Mud Season.)

-Then back in your car go a further five miles through Granville Gulf (the watershed) and just over a mile past the top after a long sweeping turn to the left you will arrive at Moss Glen Falls on your right.
+Then back in your car go a further five miles (8 km) through Granville Gulf (the watershed) and just over a mile (1.6kms) past the top after a long sweeping turn to the left you will arrive at Moss Glen Falls on your right.
 Take care – the parking area is just BEFORE the falls.
 Park and walk along the boardwalk to see one of the most beautiful waterfalls in Vermont.
-It splashes down 50 feet over the rocks into a big pool.
-Please don’t climb on the rocks or go into the water, as it is quite dangerous.
+It splashes down 50 feet (16 meters) over the rocks into a big pool.
+Please don’t climb on the rocks or go into the water, as it is quite dangerous, even if you see other people doing this!

 * A Col is another word for a pass between two summits – a term used by the Scots and the French.